solana-foundation/developer-content/content/courses/native-development/hello-world-program.md

   - Build and deploy a basic Solana program
   - Submit a transaction to invoke our “Hello, world!” program
 description:
-  "Create an onchain program for Solana using native Rust, without the Anchor framework."
+  "Create an onchain program for Solana using native Rust, without Anchor."
 ---

 ## Summary